e-spitz/romcom/README.md

 # Contents
-1. Introduction
+1. Introduction - RomCom or RomBookCover?
-2. How to
+2. Navigating the Website
+3. Make Your Own Cover
+4. Show New Random Cover
+5. Save Your Cover
+6. View Saved Covers

-## RomCom or RomCover?
+## RomCom or RomBookCover?
 Romantic comedies or romance novel covers... which is funnier?
 We couldn't decide either!
 There is just something about romance novel covers that is so inviting and so entertaining.
 Maybe it's the steamy image of two love birds embracing... or maybe it's the exciting descriptions that go along with the dramatic titles!
 There are just too many elements to enjoy.
 So we've decided to create a romance book cover generator!
 So all of your creative, romantic dreams of fire, ardor, zeal, and passion can come true!

 Enjoy!